 The power of qualitative data lies with the opinions of the respondents.

 A leading question is the one that prompts respondents to answer in a desired manner.
-It is important to avoid this error since that may cause bias and produce skewed results.
+Avoid this error since that may cause bias and produce skewed results.
 Use neutral and non-judgmental wording when asking participants to “describe” or “tell me about” their experiences.

 For example “Did you like our detailed services?” would prompt the respondent into a ‘yes or no’ type of an answer.
 A better way to frame it would be- “How would you rate our services?”- provided with a scale and a space for them to explain their stance on the rating.

 Design the qualitative question in a way that encourages people to respond freely without bias or fear of judgement.
-If it helps, allow for a multimedia input such as a photo input.
+Encourage multimedia input such as photos, videos or voice notes using Merren CX platforms.
 This can help CX professionals get more insights into the customer sentiments.

-For example, “Please share the reason for the rating (share photos here)”.
+For example, “Please share the reason for the rating (share product photos here)”.

 Direct questions are clear, to the point and mostly jargon free.
 This means that the question is seeking an answer that will satisfy the purpose of the question.
 At this point, avoid leading questions and double-baralled questions.
 Simple language will solicit a greater number of responses for authentic qualitative data.

-Open-ended is mostly used when you seek opinions.
-This can be a follow-up question after a certain rating metric such as Net Promoter Score (NPS survey), customer satisfaction score (CSAT score) or even in-app feedback review.
+Open-ended is mostly used when you seek detailed opinions.
+This can be a follow-up question after a satisfaction rating metric (Net Promoter Score NPS, Customer Satisfaction Score CSAT, Customer Effort Score CES).
 The metric based questions provide a context for the respondent to share details on their rating.
-This is also a call to seek a review, criticism or a testimonial.
-This format is mostly used within applications, websites and email survey forms.

 Open-ended prompts can be used to encourage respondents to share more information.
-For example, instead of asking “Did you have a good experience with our customer service?” you could ask “Can you tell us about your experience with our customer service?”.
+Instead of asking “Did you have a good experience with our customer service?” you could ask “Can you tell us about your experience with our customer service?“.
 This allows the respondent to share details and provide a genuine response.

 Offer space for elaborate answers

 Short answer boxes may discourage them from providing thorough answers.
-Gauge the type of question asked and provide ample space for opinion based response.
-This will give you more data on the customer’s perspective, their pain points or their satisfaction metric at a customer journey touchpoint.
-Qualitative data is a powerful tool to comprehend your user base and what they feel about your product and service offerings.
+Provide ample space for opinion based response.
+This will give you more data on the customer’s perspective, their pain points or their satisfaction metric at journey touchpoints.
+Alternately, seek multimedia responses in the form of photos, audio or video responses to allow a range of expression from your audience.

 1. Coding and categorization

-Begin by categorizing and coding the responses into significant groupings.
+Categorize and code the responses into significant groupings.
 Identify prevalent themes, concepts, or subjects that arise from the information.
 Allocate corresponding labels or codes to every response based on their respective categories.
 This aids in organizing the data and simplifies comparison and explanation.

 2. Create actionable insights

-Categorizing the data involves identifying common patterns in the analysis process.
-With these findings, you can comprehend common patterns .
+Identify common patterns in the analysis process.
 Communicating this information is critical via multiple-choice questions or visual aids like charts or graphs.
-Extremes of emotions can help you understand if consumers are unhappy at a certain touchpoints.
+Extremes of emotions can help you understand if consumers are unhappy at a certain touchpoint.
 For example, the rating for a product could be marked as ‘good’ but respondents might also want to add a critical point to note.

 3. Manual reading and reflection

-It is imperative to go through each response with careful attention and manually assess the qualitative data.
-While doing so, be mindful of any subtle nuances, underlying emotions, or implicit messages that may not be immediately visible.
+It is imperative to go through each response with careful attention and manually assess qualitative data.
+Be mindful of any subtle nuances, underlying emotions, or implicit messages that may not be immediately visible.
 Take note of the tone, language employed, and the overall context of the response.
-By conducting a thorough reading, you can gain valuable insights that go beyond surface-level observations.
+By conducting a thorough reading you can go beyond surface-level observations.

 Conclusion